adamberryhuff/documentation/docs/application-development/foundations.md

 If you need to wait for a Workflow Execution to complete after an asynchronous start, the most straightforward way is to call the blocking Workflow instance again.

-Note that if `WorkflowOptions.WorkflowIdReusePolicy` is not set to `AllowDuplicate`, then instead of throwing `DuplicateWorkflowException`, it reconnects to an existing Workflow and waits for its completion.
+Note that if `WorkflowOptions.WorkflowIdReusePolicy` is not set to `AllowDuplicate`, then instead of throwing `WorkflowExecutionAlreadyStarted`, it reconnects to an existing Workflow and waits for its completion.

 The following example shows how to do this from a different process than the one that started the Workflow Execution.